emufog/emufog/README.md

 ## Dependencies

-EmuFog requires the [JDK 8+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to build and run.
+EmuFog is build using the [JDK 8+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to build and run.
+Make sure to have Java 8 installed on your device.

-## Build EmuFog
+## Build EmuFog From Source

+The EmuFog project uses [Gradle](https://gradle.org/) to include dependencies and build binaries from the source code.
+In case you have Gradle version 3.4+ installed you can use the local installation otherwise the already included Gradle wrapper.

-To build EmuFog simply clone the repository
+To build EmuFog simply clone the git repository

     git clone https://github.com/unly/emufog.git

-To simplify the compiling this project can be build with [Gradle 3.4+](https://gradle.org/) by calling
+change the directory to the newly added emufog directory

+    cd emufog/

+### Build EmuFog With Gradle

+With an installed version of Gradle simply call:

-    gradle build ./emufog
+    gradle build

+### Build EmuFog Without Gradle

+For Linux and macOS call:

+    ./gradlew build

+For Microsoft Windows call:

+    gradlew build

-## Uses Open Source Software
+## EmuFog Uses Open Source Software

 * [jCommander](http://jcommander.org/)
 * [gson](https://github.com/google/gson)